raoul2000/yii2-wizflow/README.md

 The purpose of this Yii2 extension is to solve this problem using the workflow paradigm implemented by **yii2-workflow** extension.

-# Install
+# Install Examples

+The *yii2-wizflow* extension comes with a set of Yii2 models, views and actions dedicated to provide a very basic wizard.

-Starting from a fresh Yii2 install based on the Basic template :
+Starting from a fresh Yii2 install based on the Basic template and located in folder `APP_FOLDER` :

-- copy all folders in `APP_FOLDER/vendor/raoul2000/yii2-wizflow/example` into `APP_FOLDER`
+- copy all folders from `APP_FOLDER/vendor/raoul2000/yii2-wizflow/example` into `APP_FOLDER`.
+Example models and views are copied into your yii2 application
-- declare the **WizflowManager** component in `APP_FOLDER/conf/web.php`
+- declare the **WizflowManager** component in `APP_FOLDER/conf/web.php`.
+This component implements all the logic between the workflow definition and model/view.
+It also handle the persistence layer by saving user entries into the current session.

 ```php
 'components' => [